avnet-iotconnect/avnet-iotconnect.github.io/documentation/iotc-azurertos-sdk/samples/wfi32iot/QUICKSTART.md

 ## 1. Introduction

-This document provides instructions on how to quickly connect [WFI32-IoT](https://www.microchip.com/en-us/development-tool/ev36w50a) development board to Avnet's [IoTConnect](https://www.avnet.com/wps/portal/us/solutions/iot/iotconnect) platform without the need to compile any code from source.
+This document provides instructions on how to quickly connect the [WFI32-IoT](https://www.microchip.com/en-us/development-tool/ev36w50a) development board to Avnet's [IoTConnect](https://www.avnet.com/wps/portal/us/solutions/iot/iotconnect) platform without the need to compile any code from source.
 The guide further leverages [MicroE](https://www.mikroe.com/) click boards featuring [TE Connectivity](https://www.te.com/en/products/sensors.html) sensors.
+### Key Features:
-* This QuickStart leverages the built-in ATECC608 secure element to enable a secure connection to IoTConnect.
+* The built-in ATECC608 secure element is utilized to enable a secure connection to IoTConnect.
 * The Temperature and Light Sensor telemetry are supported.
-* IoTConnect display user input from the on-board switches (SW1 & SW2).
+* Device-to-cloud commands are supported using the on-board switches (SW1 & SW2).
 * Althought not required, further telemetry can be visualized by adding Click boards (see below).

 The Click board interface makes it possible to make use of hundreds of different Click boards from MikroE.